true65536/65536-arcade/README.md

 ## Disclaimer
 This site is a clone of [2147483648](https://cyberzhg.github.io/2048/) by CyberZHG, which was originally based on Gabriele Cirulli's [2048](https://gabrielecirulli.github.io/2048/), which is based on [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), and conceptually similar to [Threes](https://asherv.com/threes/).

-This site can support grid size up to 32×32!
+This site can support grid sizes up to 32×32!

 Plei dat gaem [rite heer.](http://rawgit.com/TheAstronomer/2147483648/size32/index.html)